LimaVM/BOSTONA-PRETA/README.md

 ## Self-hosting on Ubuntu 24 + Node.js 22 with HTTPS (vegaconsultoria.com)

-Use these steps to run the site on your own VPS with Node.js 22 and Certbot-managed SSL:
+Use these steps to run the site directly with a Node.js HTTPS server (no Nginx):

 1. **Point DNS to the VPS**
    - Create an `A` record for `vegaconsultoria.com` (and `www` if desired) pointing to your VPS public IP.

 2. **Install system dependencies**
-   - `sudo apt update && sudo apt install -y nginx git ufw`
+   - `sudo apt update && sudo apt install -y git ufw certbot`
    - Install Node.js 22 from NodeSource:
      ```bash
      curl -fsSL https://deb.nodesource.com/setup_22.x | sudo -E bash -